Diseases and conditionsFEATURED

 Due to these developments:

 • Dual-therapy (two-drug) regimens were re-evaluated.
-Experts found that the old combination (ceftriaxone + another antibiotic) could increase antibiotic resistance and disrupt beneficial bacteria in the body.
+Experts found that the old combination (ceftriaxone + another antibiotic) posed a risk.
+It could increase antibiotic resistance.
+Additionally, it disrupts beneficial bacteria in the body.
 (PMC)

-• Research and surveillance show that ceftriaxone still works in the overwhelming majority of cases — making it the most reliable, single-drug option.
+• Ceftriaxone still works in the overwhelming majority of cases.
+Research and surveillance confirm this.
+It is the most reliable, single-drug option.
 (CDC)

 What to Expect: Treatment Steps & What Patients Should Do